gerteck/CS3241-Computer-Graphics/README.md

 # CS3241-Computer-Graphics
-OpenGL Programs made during the duration of the course
+OpenGL Programs made during the duration of the course.
+These are my submissions for AY23/24 CS3241, if you are a current student, it would be best not to look to avoid accidental plagiarism.
+For notes for the course, do check out this senior's cheatsheet [here](https://github.com/weiseng18/nus-cheatsheets/tree/master/CS3241) which I found to be very useful and comprehensive, and also saw many other students using in the exam hall!

 ### Program 1: Basic OpenGL, input & interaction, and animation.